 - Awesome alternative: Maranello Caffé Pour Over Coffee Dripper with Cup Stand

-Gifts for REAL coffee snobs
+Gifts for coffee snobs that are hardcore

 There are gifts for coffee snobs, and then there are gifts for ultra-coffee snobs.
 These are the latter.